THE swell stuff

 A desktop waterjet machine that can handle hard materials such as carbon fiber, stone, glass, metal, and ceramics.
-One could get up to some trouble with a tool like this!
+One could get into some trouble with a tool like this!

 JONAS & MUSE, JEWELRY making

 Knotting as an art, as a means of gathering and creation, requires meticulous handwork and significant time.
 As a result, the process itself becomes as meaningful as the piece created.
-The knots express an intimacy –evoking the hand of the maker and the desire to bring order to a chaos of string and thread, beads and charms.
+The knots express an intimacy – evoking the hand of the maker and the desire to bring order to a chaos of thread and beads.

 what would you serve with gin and juice?